FedericoGGM-zz/CS50_FinalProject/README.md

 2. Go to [CS50 ide](https://ide.cs50.io/).
 Click on Log in.
 3. Execute `cd ~` (or simply cd with no arguments) to ensure that you’re in your home directory.
 4. Drag and drop finalProject folder on home directory.
-5. Execute `cd finalProject` to change into that directory.
+5. Execute `cd project` to change into that directory.
 6. Start Flask’s built-in web server: `$ Flask run`.
-7. Visit the URL outputted by flask to see the Ceibapp in action.
+7. Visit the URL outputted by flask to see Ceibapp in action.

 We will detail each feature below.